 The seven-member Missouri Mental Health Commission, serves as the principal policy advisory body to the department director.
 The department of is composed of three divisions: the Division of Behavioral Health, the Division of Developmental Disabilities and the Division of Administration Services, as well as seven support offices.

 DMH serves approximately 170,000 Missourians annually through state-operated facilities and contracts with private organizations and individuals.
-The nine state-operated psychiatric facilities include inpatient psychiatric care for adults and children, as well as sex offender rehabilitation and treatment services.
-In addition, six habilitation centers and 11 regional offices serve individuals with developmental disabilities.
+The seven state-operated psychiatric facilities include inpatient psychiatric care for adults and children, as well as sex offender rehabilitation and treatment services.
+In addition, five habilitation centers and 6 regional offices serve individuals with developmental disabilities.
 Other services are purchased from a variety of privately operated programs statewide through approximately 2,000 contracts managed annually by DMH.